lumi2021/OpenAPI-data-parser/README.md

 Still being pretty raw, it's a well structured base.

-The program can easilly turn in C# easy plugable classes schemes and controlelrs.
+The program can easilly turn in C# easy plugable classes schemes and services.
 In the future, is planned to be added some writers for javascript too, also an easy plug-in system do add custom writers.